1587/speaking-exam/00-part2.md

 My answer:

 ```
-The picture is taken in a farm ,  there are three people in this picture
+The picture is taken in a farm,  there are three people in this picture
-on the right side , A little boy is crouching on the ground feeding the chickens.
+on the right, A little boy is squatting down to feed the chickens.
-On the left side, a woman with is standing and looking at the boy.
+On the left, a woman is looking at the boy.
 Another girl is taking photos for them by a smartphone.
-In the background of the picture, I can see more chickens and some buildings.
+In the background, I can see more chickens and some buildings.
-I think it is a beautiful place for people to take a rest.
+(I think it is a beautiful place for people to take a rest.)
 ```